Hammerspoon/hammerspoon/Pods/Fabric/README.md

 [Fabric](https://www.fabric.io) provides developers with the tools they need to build the best apps.
 Developed and maintained by Twitter and the team that built Crashlytics, Fabric provides an easy way to manage all your SDKs so that you’ll never have to worry about tedious configurations or juggling different accounts.
 We let you get right into coding and building the next big app.

-For a full list of SDK provided through Fabric visit https://fabric.io/kits
+For a full list of SDK provided through Fabric visit [https://fabric.io/kits](https://fabric.io/kits).

 ## Setup

 The Fabric Pod is a dependency for all Fabric SDKs and is included when installing any Fabric related Pods.
 General setup instructions are shown below; however, these vary depending on the selected SDK.

-1. Visit https://fabric.io/sign_up to create your Fabric account and to download Fabric.app
+1. Visit [https://fabric.io/sign_up](https://fabric.io/sign_up) to create your Fabric account and to download Fabric.app.

 1. Open Fabric.app, login and select an SDK to install.